betoule/cosmologix/README.md

 Detailed documentation for each function and module can be found in the source code.
 Autodocs is in preparation [here](https://cosmologix-7920a8.pages.in2p3.fr/).

 ## Release history

+### v0.9.6 (in prep.)
+- 1D profile likelihoods
+- Group exploration results in a single file
+- Improve handling of labels in corner plots

 ### v0.9.5 (current)
 - Add DESI DR2 BAO measurements (rename DESI2024 to DESIDR1 for consistency)